wizdmio/wizdm/apps/wizdm/src/assets/docs/en/dialog.md

 ```typescript
 public open(data?: D): DialogRef<D,R>;
 ```
-Opens the dialog returning the reference.
+Opens the dialog returning its reference.
 * `data`: Optional generic data for the dialog to be consumed.

 Returns a DialogRef corresponding to the underlying [MatDialogRef](https://material.angular.io/components/dialog/api#MatDialogRef) object.